-The present component of the Programme is focusing on retrofitting six (6) hospitals in Jamaica to reduce their energy consumption and GHG emissions.
+The present component of the Programme is focusing on retrofitting sixteen (16) facilities in Jamaica to reduce their energy consumption and GHG emissions.

 The project consists of three (3) Works that are describe below.
 The design and build of the project will be a "sole responsibility" framework during the entire project.